Skip to main content

 What is the difference between emergency use authorization and the normal process of vaccine approval?

 The main difference between emergency use authorization, or EUA, and the normal process, which is via a biologic licensure application, or BLA, is how long data were collected prior to the vaccines being reviewed for use.
 So, when considered quite literally, the vaccines being used under EUA are no different than those that are used after the vaccines get full approval (BLA).
 The reason for the shortened timeline for COVID-19 vaccines was, of course, because of the pandemic.
-But, at this point, these vaccines have been given safely to millions of people and the companies have been monitoring vaccine recipients for more than a year.
+But, importantly, steps were not skipped to shorten the timeline, and at this point, these vaccines have been given safely to millions of people.

 Were the COVID-19 vaccines approved by the FDA?